-This page provides information about the New Zealand Urban Design Protocol.
+This page provides information on the New Zealand Urban Design Protocol.

 What is the New Zealand Urban Design Protocol?

-The New Zealand Urban Design Protocol is a voluntary commitment to specific urban design initiatives by signatory organisations, which include central and local government, the property sector, design professionals, professional institutes and other groups.
+The New Zealand Urban Design Protocol is a voluntary commitment to specific urban design initiatives by signatory organisations.
+These include central and local government, the property sector, design professionals, professional institutes and other groups.

 The collective actions individual signatories take make a significant difference to the quality and success of urban design in our towns and cities helping them become: